 Olive Oil as well as Argan Oil are both perfect natural substitutes to branded children’s de-tangling lotions and sprays.
 They both help facilitate easy combing and styling with no tears while providing the scalp with all the essential elements needed for healthy happy hair.

 I usually stock up on my organic virgin Olive oil when I’m in Morocco as it’s much cheaper to purchase when you bulk buy there and you know it’s the real deal.
-However, there have been many occasions though where I’ve found myself needing it in the UK and I’ve grown very fond of the Naissance (no. 223) range that is all Certified Organic and 100% Pure.
+However, there have been many occasions though where I’ve found myself needing it in the UK and I’ve grown very fond of the HYPERELEON Green range that is all Certified Organic and 100% Pure.